This section contains the informed consent information I ask new clients to review and sign consent to after the first session.

-Fees and Payment
+Fees and payments

 My fee for a 50 minute counseling session is $150.
-I ask for the payment at the beginning of the session.
-I accept cash, checks and credit cards.
+If we are meeting in person, I ask for the payment at the beginning of the session, and will accept cash, checks and credit cards.
 I will charge a $45 fee for returned checks.

-If I am asked by you or your attorney to appear in court on your behalf, I will charge you $145/hour for the following: court preparation, travel time to the court, time waiting at the court, time spent testifying, and travel time from the court.
+If I am asked by you or your attorney to appear in court on your behalf, I will charge you $150/hour for the following: court preparation, travel time to the court, time waiting at the court, time spent testifying, and travel time from the court.
 I will probably require that you pay me in advance a deposit of funds sufficient to cover anticipated expenses.
 Be aware that I am not an expert on child custody, disability, or any other types of legal evaluations, and therefore cannot provide them.

 An important right of yours as my client is confidentiality: I will not provide anyone with any information about you, verbally, in writing, or otherwise, without your written permission to do so.
 There are however, some important exceptions to this rule.
 For example, I may disclose information about you, even without your permission, if:

-You give me information indicating intention to do serious physical harm to yourself or another person.
+- You give me information indicating intention to do serious physical harm to yourself or another person.

-You give me information about child or elder abuse.
+- You give me information about child or elder abuse.

-A judge orders me to provide information about you.
+- A judge orders me to provide information about you.